TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 125/Psalms 125.3.md

 ---

-For the sceptre of wickedness shall not rest upon the lot of the righteous; That the righteous put not forth their hands unto iniquity.
+For the scepter of wickedness won't remain over the allotment of the righteous; so that the righteous won't use their hands to do evil.